 Where will the support test equipment be positioned so I am able to continuously monitor my product’s performance throughout the testing?

 In most cases, all support test equipment will be positioned outside the test chamber adjacent to the test chamber bulkhead panel.
 Our MIL chamber bulkhead panel is able to accommodate various types of cable terminations, including having special bulkhead sub-panels fabricated by our in-house machinist for unique cabling interfacing needs.
-When necessary, MET Labs can use our mobile Faraday cabinets to electrically-shield unwanted RF ambient signals outside the test chamber.
+When necessary, Eurofins E&E can use our mobile Faraday cabinets to electrically-shield unwanted RF ambient signals outside the test chamber.
 These undesirable ambient signals can causes interference with the test results by means of cable conduction into the test chamber bulkhead panel.
-See MIL-STD testing illustrations that show the support equipment positioning.

 Why does the MET Laboratories Test Engineer insist on cutting my product’s cabling for MIL-STD testing?